-- owns \$94.5 billion of education loans; - originates Private Education Loans; - services and performs asset recovery activities on its own portfolio of education loans, as well as education loans owned by other institutions including the United States Department of Education ("ED"); and - provides revenue cycle management and business processing services to federal, state and municipal clients, public authorities and healthcare organizations.
+- owns \$86.8 billion of education loans; - originates Private Education Loans; - services and performs asset recovery activities on its own portfolio of education loans, as well as education loans owned by other institutions including the United States Department of Education ("ED"); and - provides revenue cycle management and business processing services to federal, state and municipal clients, public authorities and healthcare organizations.

-As of December 31, 2018, Navient's principal assets consisted of:
+As of December 31, 2019, Navient's principal assets consisted of:

-- \$72.3 billion in FFELP Loans, with a 0.83 percent Core Earnings segment net interest margin and a weighted average life of 7 years; - \$22.2 billion in Private Education Loans, with a 3.24 percent Core Earnings segment net interest margin and a weighted average life of 5 years; - a leading loan origination business that assists borrowers in refinancing their education loan debt, which produced \$2.8 billion of Private Education Refinance Loan originations in 2018; - a leading education loan servicing business that services loans for approximately 12 million ED, FFELP and Private Education Loan customers (including cosigners), including 5.9 million customer accounts serviced under Navient's contract with ED; and - a leading business processing solutions suite through which we provide services for over 600 clients in the non-education related government and healthcare sectors.
+- \$64.6 billion in FFELP Loans, with a 0.83% Core Earnings segment net interest margin and a weighted average life of 7 years; - \$22.2 billion in Private Education Loans, with a 3.30% Core Earnings segment net interest margin and a weighted average life of 5 years; - a loan origination business that assists borrowers in refinancing their education loan debt and assists students and families in financing their higher education, which produced \$4.9 billion of Private Education Loan originations in 2019; - an education loan servicing business that services over \$300 billion in ED, FFELP and Private Education Loans; and - a business solutions suite through which we provide services for over 500 clients in the non-education related government and healthcare sectors.